-SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.8 Subletting of HDB flats (continued) Advise landlord/tenant on HDB subletting rules including subtenants' eligibility, maximum number of subtenants allowed, subletting period and application for approval (for subletting of whole flat) or registration for subletting (for subletting of rooms).
-Determine who pays for Stamp duty, and how and where to stamp Property tax and service & conservancy charges Be cognisant of the clauses in the letter of intent (LOI) 3 3 3 and collection of good faith deposit or act for landlord in finding tenants Advise on the terms in the tenancy agreement to the landlord/tenant, e.g. not to use the flat for non-residential purposes, maintenance of the flat and effects, not to assign sublet or part with possession of the flat, etc. 3 4.9 Foreign worker housing List the statutory requirements for foreign worker accommodation.
+SYLI LABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.8 Subletting of HDB flats (continued) Verify immigration/employment status of foreign tenants (refer to Unit 4.7).
+3 Advise landlord/tenant on HDB subletting rules including subtenants' eligibility, maximum number of subtenants allowed, subletting period and application for approval (for subletting of whole flat) or registration for subletting (for subletting of rooms).
+3 Determine who pays for Stamp duty, and how and where to stamp Property tax Service &amp; conservancy charges 3 Advise on the terms in the tenancy agreement to the landlord/tenant, e.g. not to use the flat for non-residential purposes, maintenance of the flat and effects, not to assign sublet or part with possession of the flat, etc. 3 Advise client on utilities application, handing/taking over premises, and inventory.
+3 4.9 Foreign worker housing List the statutory requirements for foreign worker accommodation.
 1 Describe the list of approved foreign worker housing provided by URA, SLA, JTC, HDB and AVA and the conditions attached.
 2 Keep abreast of Ministry of Manpower's rules and regulations on foreign worker housing.
 2 Understand Immigration Act in relation to due diligence checks against immigration offenders.
-2 4.10 Taxes on property Understand key features of Stamp Duties Act in relation to properties.
-2 Determine whether stamp duty, property tax, income tax and GST are payable in terms of Incidence (i.e. on what; e.g. are rents and profits in relation to property transactions taxable) When to pay By whom How much (i.e. tax rate) Types of properties exempted from GST and stamp duty 3 Determine whether a sale and purchase (including subsale) is subject to BSD, ABSD and/or SSD prevailing at the time, and compute the quantum thereof.
+2 4.10 Taxes on property Understand key features of Stamp Duties Act in 2 relation to properties.
+Determine whether stamp duty, property tax, income tax and GST are payable in terms of Incidence (i.e. on what; e.g. are rents and profits in 3 relation to property transactions taxable) - When to pay - By whom How much (i.e. tax rate) Types of properties exempted from GST and stamp duty Determine whether a sale and purchase (including subsale) is subject to BSD, ABSD and/or SSD prevailing at the time, and compute the quantum thereof.
 3 Recognise the types of property and circumstances where ABSD and/or SSD are exempted or remitted on application.
-2 Compute stamp duty on mortgage.Compute stamp duty on lease or tenancy.
-3 3
+2 Compute stamp duty on mortgage.
+3